 Create a vibrant pesto without pine nuts that will enhance most any recipe.
 It’s rich and savory with a light tartness of bright lemon.
 The fresh taste of herbs enlivens salads, pastas, veggies and so much more.
-This recipe is a keto-friendly, low-FODMAP and Whole30 pesto with an AIP variation.
+This recipe is keto-friendly and low-FODMAP with Whole30, paleo and AIP variations.
 It’s a versatile, budget-friendly recipe you will love!

 Jump to: